 We have put various measures in place to protect your personal data:

-• We are independently certified to a number of industry recognised standards, including ISO27001 which helps us maintain the highest levels of security across our entire business.
+• We are independently certified to a number of industry recognised standards, including ISO27001 and ISO27701, which helps us maintain the highest levels of security and privacy across our entire business.

 How long we keep your personal data